ibis a pythonic query language

 for different backends over 6 years.

-From this point, improvements were made to these key backends as ibis.clickhouse, ibis.spark and "postgres"
+From this point, improvements were made to these key backends as ibis.clickhouse, ibis.spark and "postgres".
+Recently,

 For the past 3 years, Quansight, in partnership with OmniSci, added the ibis.omniscidb